Key takeaways:

 .online

-.online is one of the most flexible domain extensions out there.
-Whether you’re building a personal blog, launching a startup, or creating a community site, it will always be good.
-It’s often part of $1 promotions for the first year, and renewals usually fall between $20 and $30.
-If you want something simple and universal, this one’s a safe bet.
+.online is one of the most flexible domain extensions you can choose.
+If you’re building a blog, launching a startup, or creating a simple website, it works for almost anything on the web.
+It’s often included in $1 domain registration promos for the first year, with renewals usually landing between $30 and $50.
+If you want something simple and widely understood on the internet, this is a safe bet.

 .store